 We’ve discussed how you can build authority in your industry through blogging.
-If you’re a fan of Social Media Examiner, you might have read about major brands that have benefited from guest blogging.
-So today, we are going to look at exactly how you can get guest blogging opportunities and make the most out of them.
+Today, we are going to look at exactly how you can get guest blogging opportunities and make the most out of them.

 Determine Your Guest Blogging Goals